Raimonda Gaetani: Ballet

 Gaetani has been very active also as a costume designer for ballet.
 She created the costumes for Esoterik Satie by Lorca Massine (Teatro alla Scala in Milan), Pulcinella (Teatro La Fenice in Venice), Gaité Parisienne (Garnier Theatre in Monte Carlo), as well as a following (2005) edition for the Bolshoi Theatre in Moscow.
 She designed the costumes for Peer Gynt by Jamey Hampton (Grand Théâtre de Genève) and for Capriccio for Piano and Orchestra by Igor Stravinsky with choreography by Lorca Massine (Rome Opera).
 Moreover, she worked as set and costume designer for the ballet Raymonda (Rome Opera, 2008), for Mary Stuart, the last night (2004), and for The Nutcracker starring Carla Fracci and directed by Beppe Menegatti (Rome Opera, 2009).

 Cinema

 Gaetani collaborated with distinguished Italian directors, such as Armando Pugliese, Carlo Cecchi, Enrico Maria Salerno, and Mario Monicelli.
 She worked with Nando Scarfiotti in the film Avanti!, directed by Billy Wilder, with Danilo Donati for Fellini's Casanova (Academy Award for Best Costume Design) directed by Federico Fellini.
 In 1989, she was the production designer for the special, Leonardo 2000, an experimental production in SHOWSCAN directed by Douglas Trumbull.
-She was art director for Young Toscanini by Zeffirelli with Elizabeth Taylor and for two further Zeffirelli's films: Sparrow in 1992 and Jane Eyre in 1996.
+She was art director for Young Toscanini by Zeffirelli with Elizabeth Taylor and for two further Zeffirelli films: Sparrow in 1992 and Jane Eyre (1996 film) in 1996.
 Raimonda Gaetani also designed costumes for productions by foreign directors such as Kirsten Sørlie, Bentein Baardson, Mike Ockrent.